polterguy/magic/QA.md

 1. Open the _"Crudify"_ menu item.
 2. Select the _"babelfish"_ database, select _"All tables"_, and click _"Crudify all"_.
-3. Click _"Crudify all"_ once more, and verify you get an error about _"module already exists"_.
+3. Uncheck the _"Overwrite"_ checkboix, and click _"Crudify all"_ once more, and verify you get an error about _"module already exists"_.
 4. Select the _"languages"_ table, and make sure you check of the _"overwrite"_ checkbox.
 5. Scroll down, and create a log entry for the _"get"_ verb, by adding `foo bar` into the textbox beneath the _"Log entry"_ column. *Remove* the _"Authorization"_ parts of the get/read endpoint.
 Scroll to the top, and click _"Crudify selected table"_.
 6. Open your _"Endpoints"_ menu item, and filter for _"languages"_.